ocoretech/CTF-workbook/VulnForum.md

 * If we check the comments. we can see toby saying how it's a closed group.

-* On the hope page, we can see a login button too, so let's try logging with random credentials.
+* On the home page, we can see a login button too, so let's try logging with random credentials.

 ![Login](Login.png "D:\CTF Images\VulnForum\Login.png")